HadeedJalani/HandGesture-Pencil/README.md

 ## Overview

-AI Air Pencil turns your webcam into a touchless whiteboard.
+HandGestureAir Pencil turns your webcam into a touchless whiteboard.
 MediaPipe locates 21 landmarks on your hand every frame; a small finger-state engine turns those landmarks into one of four gestures — **draw**, **select**, **erase**, **idle** — which are debounced over several frames to stay stable even when tracking gets noisy.
 Strokes are rendered onto a persistent canvas and composited live over the camera feed.

 ## Features